pgjdbc/pgjdbc/docs/documentation/head/server-prepare.md

 #### Re-execution of failed statements

-It is a pity that a single `cached plan must not change result type` could fail the whole transaction.
+It is a pity that a single `cached plan must not change result type` could cause the whole transaction to fail.
 The driver could re-execute the statement automatically in certain cases.

-1. In case the transaction is not failed (e.g. the transaction did not exist before execution of the statement that caused `cached plan...` error), then pgjdbc re-executes the statement automatically.
+1. In case the transaction has not failed (e.g. the transaction did not exist before execution of the statement that caused `cached plan...` error), then pgjdbc re-executes the statement automatically.
-This makes application happy, and avoids unnecessary errors.
+This makes the application happy, and avoids unnecessary errors.
 1. In case the transaction is in a failed state, there's nothing to do but rollback it. pgjdbc does have "automatic savepoint" feature, and it could automatically rollback and retry the statement.
-The behavior is controlled via `autosave` property (default `never`).
+The behaviour is controlled via `autosave` property (default `never`).
 The value of `conservative` would auto-rollback for the errors related to invalid server-prepared statements.
 Note: `autosave` might result in **severe** performance issues for long transactions, as PostgreSQL backend